yaodiyong/yaodiyong.github.io/index.md

 ## About Me

 I am **Yaodi Yong**.
 I am an associate professor at <a href="https://cias.nankai.edu.cn/">Nankai-Taikang College of Insurance and Actuarial Science</a>, Nankai University.
-Prior to this, I was a Postdoc fellow working in the Department of Mathematics at the Southern University of Science and Technology (SUSTech).
-My advisor is <a href="https://sites.google.com/site/yiyingzhang16/home/">Asst.
-Prof. Yiying Zhang</a>.
+Prior to this, I was a Postdoc fellow advised by <a href="https://www.bschool.cuhk.edu.hk/staff/zhu-xiaobai/">Prof. Xiaobai Zhu </a> at Department of Finance, The Chinese University of Hong Kong, and I was also advised by <a href="https://sites.google.com/site/yiyingzhang16/home/"> Prof. Yiying Zhang</a> at Department of Mathematics, Southern University of Science and Technology (SUSTech).

 ## Working Experiences